Overview exhibition in MAMbo, Museum of Modern Art, Bologna, Italy (2025)

 Sonic and Spatial Presence

 The installation expands the two-dimensional frame into an immersive environment.
-The accompanying soundscape—a collage of environmental field recordings and the “white noise” of history (including fragmented broadcasts from the Archivio Luce of Mussolini’s speeches)—reifies the atmospheric tension.
+The accompanying soundscape—a collage of environmental field recordings and the “white noise” of history (including fragmented broadcasts of Mussolini’s speeches)—reifies the atmospheric tension.

 Part of loop 1, The Setting of Violence